 Tooth decay can spread quickly if it isn’t properly treated.
 If tooth decay has spread beyond the tooth’s crown and reached the pulp or even spread to the roots, our dentists, Drs.
-Noles, Estes, and Sullivan may recommend a root canal.
+Noles, Estes, and Steinhauer may recommend a root canal.

 At Noles Family Dental, our dental team is committed to providing a comfortable, relaxing environment in which you can get high-quality dental care.
 Our dentists have performed numerous root canal treatments and will guide you through every step of the process so you feel comfortable and confident that you are getting the best dental care in Greensburg, Indiana.

 Prevent Future Infections While Preserving Your Natural Teeth